Charles Sargant

-Sir Charles Henry Sargant (20 April 1856 – 23 July 1942) was a British judge who served as Lord Justice of Appeal from 1923 to 1928.
+Sir Charles Henry Sargant (20 April 1856 – 23 July 1942) was a British barrister judge who served as Lord Justice of Appeal from 1923 to 1928.

 Biography

 Sargant was born in London, the son of barrister and conveyancer Henry Sargant, and of Catherine Emma, daughter of Samuel Beale.
 Among his siblings were the painter Mary Sargant Florence and the botanist Ethel Sargant.

 He was a precocious child, and was said to have taught himself to read at the age of three.
 He was educated at Rugby School and New College, Oxford, where he took first-class honours in classical moderations (1876), second-class honours mathematical moderations (1877), and first-class honours in literae humaniores (1879).
 He was elected an honorary fellow of his college in 1919.

-After spending a year in a solicitors' firm, and reading as a pupil in the chambers of conveyancer Edward Parker Wolstenholme, he was called to the bar by Lincoln's Inn in 1882.
+After spending a year in a solicitors' firm, and reading as a pupil in the chambers of conveyancer Edward Parker Wolstenholme, he was called to the bar at Lincoln's Inn in 1882.
 After practicing as a conveyancer, he turned to court work.
 He was a fine draftsman, and two of his pupils, Sir Frederick Francis Liddell and Sir William Graham-Harrison, became First Parliamentary Counsel.
 He was appointed junior counsel to the Treasury in equity matters in 1908 and was elected a bencher of Lincoln's Inn the same year.
 He was said to not be very ambitious or industrious, and as a consequence he never took silk.

-Sargant was appointed a Justice of the High Court of Justice in 1923 and was assigned to the Chancery Division, receiving the customary knighthood.
+Sargant was appointed a Justice of the High Court of Justice in 1913 and was assigned to the Chancery Division, receiving the customary knighthood.
 After the First World War, Sargant chaired the Royal Commission on Awards to Inventors, but was forced to give up the chairmanship upon his promotion to the Court of Appeal.

 He was appointed a Lord Justice of Appeal in 1923 and was sworn of the Privy Council.
 He resigned from the bench in 1928.
 After his retirement he chaired a Board of Trade committee on patent law and practice and sat occasionally in the Judicial Committee of the Privy Council.
 He died at his home in Cambridge in 1942 and was buried in the Parish of the Ascension Burial Ground.